mysteryson34/aeson/README.md

 Save the file(*CTRL+c*) and close out of your text editor.

-Perform similar steps so that Google's **Material Design** Iconset is available for us to use when developing further aspectes of AESON.
+Perform similar steps so that Google's **Material Design** Iconset is available for us to use when developing further aspects of AESON.

 #
 **Strategies, Pros & Cons**